Thank you for trusting us with your heart!

 Care of Your Implant Site

 To ensure proper healing, do not lift the affected arm’s elbow above the level of your shoulder for 2 months.
 Do not lift or push more than 10 pounds for 2 months.
 Do not drive for 72 hours.
-The dressing should come off the day after you are discharged from the hospital.
+Leave the dressing in place and we will remove it at your followup appointment.
 The initial dressing is waterproof, so you may shower with this on.
 After the dressing is removed, you may shower, but try to keep the site dry for 1 week.
 Try not to pick at the glue on your skin.
 Do not submerge or swim until a scar is formed.
 Once the leads are completely healed (about 2 months), you can resume any vigorous activity that your doctor allows.
 If you are discharged with a prescription for an antibiotic, be sure to take these until the supply is gone.

 If you passed out, do not drive until cleared by physician.